deeper-x/kcap-nevar/README.md

 ## Release History
+* 0.0.3
+    * updated README
 * 0.0.2
-    * unit test on auth system and vote management
+    * unittest on auth system and vote management
 * 0.0.1
     * express love for pizza: log in and vote